 [Regulation 5 amended in Gazette 30 Jun 2011 p.
 2650.]

 5A.
-Duplicate licence
+Duplicate licence, issue of

 If the Commissioner is satisfied that a licence has been lost, stolen or destroyed, the Commissioner may issue a duplicate licence on payment of the prescribed fee.